payout-one/developers/docs/oauth2.md

   * for sandbox [https://documenter.getpostman.com/view/10478778/UVz1PD5E#d917c8b6-6070-4ffd-b816-4347cf471bbd](https://documenter.getpostman.com/view/10478778/UVz1PD5E#d917c8b6-6070-4ffd-b816-4347cf471bbd)
   * for production [https://documenter.getpostman.com/view/10478778/UVz1MXSQ#0ed344e6-2b8d-447a-8185-c7d784904365](https://documenter.getpostman.com/view/10478778/UVz1MXSQ#0ed344e6-2b8d-447a-8185-c7d784904365)

+## Client credentials grant

+In some cases, integrator can use this grant to access resources without consent from user in IS Payout.
+In cases where user need to authenticate resources from different service provider, for instance Bank, authentication on service provider might still be required.
+In case of this grant, integrator can directly request token with his `client_id` and `client_secret`.
+No authorization code is required.

 ## Banklink accounts

 From user point of view, process is different for issuing access token for [Banklink](./banklink.md).
 In this case it is also required to have banklink account.
 In case he does not have it, he is requested to create one as intermediate step betwen login/registration and granting access to his account to integrator.
 Sequence diagram which includes account creation can be seen next: